MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 > [!NOTE]
 > This topic refers mainly to "report", but similar information applies to batch jobs and XMLports.

+## Getting started

 You find reports in the **Reports** tab on selected pages, or you can use search ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") to find reports by name.

 When you open a report, batch job, or XMLport, you are typically presented with a request page where you set various options and filters that determine what to include in the report.
 The following sections explain the options that are available.

-## Printer

-The **Printer** field shows the name of printer that the report will be sent to for printing. **(Handeled by browser)** indicates there is no printer designated to the report for printing.
-In  this case, the browser will handle the printout and display a standard experience where you can choose a local printer connected to your device.

-> [!NOTE]
-> You can't change the printer using the **Printer** field.
-To change the printer, you'll have to go to the **Printer Selections** page.
-Setting the printer is typically an administrator task.
-If you want to learn more, see [Set Up Printers](ui-specify-printer-selection-reports.md).

-## <a name="SavedSettings"></a>Use default values from
+## <a name="SavedSettings"></a>Using default values - predefined settings

 Most request pages include the **Use default values from** field.
-This field lets you select a predefined settings for the report that set options and filters for the report.
-Just select an entry from the drop-downlist, and you'll see the options and filters on the page change accordingly.
+This field lets you select predefined settings for the report, which automatically set options and filters for the report.
+Select an entry from the drop-down list, and you'll see the options and filters on the request page change accordingly.

 The entry called **Last used options and filters** is always available.
 This entry sets the report to use options and filters that were used the last time you ran the report.

 The **Use default values from** field provides a fast and reliable way to consistently generate reports that contain the correct data.
-After you set the **Use default value from** box to a saved settings entry, you can change any of the options and filters before previewing or printing the report.
+After you select an entry, you can change any of the options and filters before previewing or printing the report.
 The changes that you make will not be saved to the predefined settings entry you selected, but they will be saved to the **Last used options and filters** entry.

 >[!NOTE]
 > The predefined settings are typically set up and managed by an administrator.
 If you want to learn more, see [Manage Saved Settings for Reports and Batch Jobs](reports-saving-reusing-settings.md).